Eddie98Lopez/messaging/README.md

 in source there is :

 ### 1. Components
 #### Route Components
 - This folder houses all the main top level components that parallel their app functionality
 #### Styled Components
 - This folder houses styled components and styled wrappers for components and their child components
 #### {...
 All other components}

 ### 2. Design Assets
 - The design assets folder houses all svg and png icons used in the UI.

 ### #3.
 Utils
-    a.
-Context
-    b.
-Schemas
-    c. {...all other helper functions}

-#### Components
-Route Components -
-Styled Components

-#### Design Assets

-#### Utils
+#### Context
-Context - Houses the store provider, reducer, and custom hook to use the store values Schemas - This folder houses the schemas used for form validation
+- Houses the store provider, reducer, and custom hook to use the store values
+#### Schemas
+- This folder houses the schemas used for form validation
+#### {...all other helper functions}